sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

 13. Click **Create policy**.

-<ql-infobox>Alternatively, you could set the default rule to **Deny** and only allowlist/allow traffic from authorized users/IP addresses.</ql-infobox>
+Alternatively, you could set the default rule to **Deny** and only allowlist/allow traffic from authorized users/IP addresses.

 1. Wait for the policy to be created before moving to the next step.